madalinabalaita/Library/README.md

 ![5](https://user-images.githubusercontent.com/61286310/82140824-34d32780-983a-11ea-821c-9abe6277b758.gif)
 <br/>
 <br>
 * The Library can check the members profiles by clicking on the "View Members".
 There, the names, the subscription Id and fees are shown.
-If clicked on the profile it can be seen a picture of the member and more details about him, as date of birth, address, phone number, gender etc.<br/>
+If clicked on the profile it can be seen a picture of the member and more details about him, as date of birth, address, phone number, gender etc. As well as the current holds and lendt items.<br/>
 ![6](https://user-images.githubusercontent.com/61286310/82639111-be0aa580-9c10-11ea-8b85-c0a0b3f25970.gif)
 <br/>